leungant/webdev-vagrantfile/Readme.md

 to get login details to your locally hosted vagrant machine.

-Typically this is hostname: localhost, port: 2222, user: vagrant, password: vagrant Login, and voila, a webdev box ready to go.
+Typically this is hostname: localhost, port: 2222, user: vagrant, password: vagrant Login, et voila, a webdev box ready to go.